What makes you a better writer?

 The art of noticing

-I recently read the book The Sound of a Wild Snail Eating by Elisabeth Tova Bailey.
+The book The Sound of a Wild Snail Eating is a beautiful memoir by Elisabeth Tova Bailey.

 Bailey is bed-ridden due to illness, and a friend brings her a pot of violets and a common woodland snail.
 The snail becomes an object of fascination and a companion during Bailey’s lonely days: